Black soup: Notoriety

 The Spartan black soup was known to the other Greeks during antiquity.

 Plutarch mentions that one of the kings of Pontus had once purchased a Lacedaemonian cookbook to recreate this dish.
 After the king has stated his dislike of the dish, the cook responded that one could only appreciate this broth after having swum in the Eurotas River, a famous landmark located within Sparta, suggesting that one could not develop a palate for this particular dish unless raised in Spartan society.
 Plutarch probably recorded this account, drawing from the earlier writings of Xenophon.
 Cicero's Tusculan Disputations retells the same story, although the figure of the king of Pontus has changed to the Dionysios of Syracuse.

-Plutarch also tells of an account of the Athenian general, Alcibiades attempting to fit into the Spartan society by eating black soup when he fled to Sparta from Athens due to political pressure.
+Plutarch also tells of an account of the Athenian general, Alcibiades attempting to fit into Spartan society by eating black soup when he fled to Sparta from Athens due to political pressure.

 Plutarch's Life of Pelopidas has recorded that an inhabitant of Sybaris had once claimed, "it was no great thing for the Spartans to seek death in the wars in order to escape so many hardships and such a wretched life as theirs."
 Historians such as Maciej Kokoszko and Joan P. Alcock have interpreted this claim as supporting evidence of ancient Sparta's unbearable customs and food.

 The broth's unique taste can be cross-referenced by a narration of how willing the Spartans were to share this dish with outsiders, as detailed in another work of Plutarch, the Life of Cleomenes.
 Cleomenes, a Spartan king who lived in the third century BC, once had a disagreement with his friend over serving the black soup to foreign visitors, who he argued could not appreciate the flavour.
 Maciej Kokoszko theorized that the Spartans were reluctant to introduce this dish to those who were not part of their community likely because the soup had a unique taste.

 Modern associations

 As Spartan history gained popularity in the United States in the late 18th-century, Benjamin Rush, one of the signatories of the Declaration of Independence, is recorded to have praised the Spartan black broth.

 Adolf Hitler, a vegetarian in his later years, was an admirer of aspects of the ancient Spartan society, and noted their fondness for black soup.
-He compared the broth to a regional dish of the German state Schleswig-Holstein.
+He compared the broth to Schwarzsauer, a regional dish of the German state Schleswig-Holstein.
 However, it was the example of Roman soldiers eating fruits and cereals and the importance of raw vegetables that he promoted.
 Shortly before World War II, a paper titled "Spartan Pimpfe" circulated in Germany.
 The essay claimed that Spartan youths would have black soup as lunch before attending sporting competitions.

 W. Geoffrey Arnott, a British Hellenistic scholar, suggested that "the Gypsies still served this dish at fairs in northern England up to the 1940s."